Mayron/Demo-NotificationService/README.md

 ![image](https://github.com/Mayron/Demo-NotificationService/assets/5854995/e2c1f344-30c7-4d04-93aa-5e8828fd8b38)

-# Temporary Fixes and Why its Still a Problem
+# Temporary Fixes and Why it is Still a Problem
 There are 2 ways to make the above test pass, but neither is ideal:

 1️⃣ Remove the generic type argument from the `AuditLogNotificationHandler`.